13 Quick Swaps and Tips to Help You Live a More Sustainable Lifestyle

 2. Make your Own Lunch/Coffee

 Instead of nipping out at lunch and grabbing a meal deal or getting your morning coffee to go from the coffee shop next to work, why not save money (and avoid all the one-use packaging) by making it at home.
 Your lunches can be batch cooked at the weekend and placed in Tupperware to save you time in the evenings, and a trendy little lunch box will make you smile at your desk the next day.
 Reusable coffee cups are a coffee lovers best friend.
 Not only will they save you money, they will also let you enjoy an extra few minutes in bed by making your coffee at home and taking it with you.
-Thermoses and travel coffee cups will keep your favourite drink hot on the go, and if you really can’t do without your barista created brew, most coffee shops will now give you a discount if you bring your own cup.
+Thermoses and travel coffee cups will keep your favorite drink hot on the go, and if you really can’t do without your barista created brew, most coffee shops will now give you a discount if you bring your own cup.

 3. Keep Reusable Bags On You